witlox/horao/docs/Architecture.md

 ## Synchronization and backup
 Because of the nature of the design, split-brain situations should not exist.
-We will synchronize state via the `HORAO` API (over websockets in starlette).
+We will synchronize state via the `HORAO` API.
-Persistent storage will be provided by a key-value database (Redis).
+Persistent storage will be provided by a(n optional) key-value database (Redis).
 The synchronization mechanism used by the CRDTs is based on a Lamport Logical Clock, using a vector based on unix timestamps.
 Due to the nature of this, we may want to allow for a 'small' clock-skew.
 This can be configured in the `.env` file as follows: